On Picard Number and Dimension of Algebraic Homogeneous Spaces: Affine homogeneous spaces of reductive groups

-We prove Theorem \ref{affine} in Sections 3 and 4.
-Now, we deduce from it the following bound for the Picard number for homogeneous spaces for a semisimple group $G$.
-It is known that any semisimple group $G$ is isomorphic to an almost direct product $G_1\cdot G_2 \cdot\ldots\cdot G_m$ of simple groups $G_i$ ($1\leq i \leq m$).
+Now we proceed to the general case of a reductive group $G$.
+Any connected reductive group $G$ is isomorphic to an almost direct product $Z\cdot G_1\cdot G_2 \cdots G_m$ of its connected center $Z$ and simple groups $G_i$ ($1\leq i \leq m$).
+We have the following theorem.